 Max is lying at Dad’s feet who keeps scratching him behind his ears.
-Hearing that I was done with my dad, he sits up and gives his authoritative bark, “Woof.”
+Hearing that I am done with my dad, he sits up and gives his authoritative bark, “Woof.”

 Dad goes into the kitchen, asking Susan, “Do we have dog bones in the house?”